bpollner/uniset/README.md

 * When called for the **first time**
   * Creating the required environment variable in your .Renviron file, and
   * copying the 'dogPack_settings.R' file to a folder in the users home directory.
 It is this file ('dogPack_settings.R) that is meant to be seen, read and modified by the **user** of package 'dogPack'.
 * When called subsequently, simply updating (adding / deleting) the key=value pairs in the local, user-level 'dogPack_settings.R' file according to a possibly new template in the 'dogPack' installation folder.
 Thus, whenever the developer of package 'dogPack' is introducing new or deleting obsolete key=value pairs, they will be automatically added to or deleted from the user´s file.
 Any values that the user modified will be preserved.
-Thus, a new update or installation of package 'dogPack' will not force the user of package 'dogPack' to completely re-customize the 'dogPack_settings.R' file.
+Thus, **a new update or installation of package 'dogPack' will not force the user of package 'dogPack' to completely re-customize the 'dogPack_settings.R' file**.

 **In package 'dogPack'**, you could now define functions as follows:
-> dogPackTest <- function(){uniset::uniset_test(get("uev"))}
+> dogPack_test_targetPackageParams <- function(){uniset::uniset_test(get("uev"))}
 > dogPack_demo_updateSettings <- function(){uniset::uniset_updateSettings(get("uev"))}
 > dogPack_demo_autoUpS <- function(){uniset::uniset_autoUpS(get("uev"))}